 - Great fit for teens who: are detail-oriented and like to be active

-Tips for Finding (and Making the Most Of) A Summer Job
+Tips for Finding (And Making the Most Of) A Summer Job

 Find the Right Summer Job for You

 There are plenty of summer jobs that are ripe for the taking when you’re a teenager.
 Start by thinking through some of the primary things you want out of that experience and jot them down.
-That will give you a list of criteria you can reference as you evaluate your options.
+This will give you a list of criteria you can reference as you evaluate your options.

 Next?
-Use this list as your guide and peruse different outlets—like job boards and even your network—to discover what opportunities are available to you.
+Use this list as your guide and peruse different outlets — like job boards and even your network — to discover what opportunities are available to you.

 If you’re a college student, an internship might be a better fit than a part-time summer job.
 Check out our guide to summer internships here.